GarvitJoshi12/StudentRecord-Management/README.md

-# Student-Record-Management
+Student Record Management System is a software project designed to manage and maintain student information digitally.
+It allows users to add, view, update, search, and delete student records efficiently.
-Student Record Management is a system designed to store, manage, and manipulate student information efficiently.
-In this approach, a structure is used to group student details such as name, semester , CGPA into a single unit called a node.
-Overall, the topic demonstrates a real-life application of data structures .
+The system can store details such as student name, roll number, course, semester, contact information, and academic details.
+It reduces manual paperwork and makes student data easier to organize and access.